Matthew Stafford Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Recent Performances

-- In last week's outing against the Giants, Stafford threw for 251 yards while completing 78.6% of his passes, while throwing four touchdowns with one interception.

-- He also tacked on 12 yards on two carries, averaging six yards per carry without a touchdown.
+- Stafford tacked on two carries for 12 yards, averaging six yards per attempt in the running game.

-- Stafford has thrown for 896 yards (298.7 ypg) on 73-of-106 passing with seven touchdowns and three interceptions over his last three games.
+- Stafford has racked up 896 passing yards (298.7 per game) and has a 68.9% completion percentage (73-for-106) over his last three appearances, tossing seven touchdowns and three interceptions.

-- He's also chipped in on the ground, with 32 rushing yards (10.7 ypg) on nine carries.
+- He also has 32 rushing yards on nine carries, averaging 10.7 yards per game on the ground.

 Stafford's Los Angeles Teammates